mautrix/docs/gomuks/api/rpc.md

 ### `send_message`

 Send a Matrix message into a room.
 This is a higher-level helper around sending `m.room.message` (and related) content.
+This will always perform an asynchronous send, which means the returned event won't have an ID yet.
+Listen for the `send_complete` event to get the final result.

 - **Request data:**
   - `room_id` (string, required)